 k is the number of phases driven up to the end of the transition cycle according to paragraph 3.2.4.4. of this annex.

 In the case that the interpolation method is applied, k is the number of phases driven up to the end of the transition cycle of L,nveh_L.

 4.3.2.
+This paragraph is applicable only for Level 1A;

 Utility factor-weighted electric energy consumption based on the recharged electric energy from the mains for OVC-HEVs [and OVC-FCHVs]

 The utility factor-weighted electric energy consumption based on the recharged electric energy from the mains shall be calculated using the following equation: